 When you are having a nice walk but it suddenly starts to rain and you have to run home, this is an example of a situation where the rain forces you to cut it short and truncates your walk.

-Origin: < L truncatus, pp. of truncare, to cut off from truncus, a stem, trunk
+Origin: from Classical Latin truncatus, past participle of truncare, to cut off from truncus, a stem, trunk

 transitive verb trun·cat·ed, trun·cat·ing, trun·cates

 - To shorten by or as if by cutting off.
 See Synonyms at shorten.

 - To shorten (a number) by dropping one or more digits after the decimal point.

 - To replace (the edge of a crystal) with a plane face.